A no-nonsense feature by feature review of Foxtel Now vs Fetch TV to help you decide which is the better option for your current entertainment needs.

 Fetch TV is an IPTV company that also does an exceptional job of bringing all your viewing options within reach of a single remote.
 It collates all available FTA channels and catchup services, as well as your Netflix and Stan subscriptions.
 Not to mention online viewing from YouTube, WikiTV and NASA TV.
 And if that’s not enough, it even has its own premium IPTV services.

 Ease of Use

-Foxtel Play is compatible with a large range of internet enabled devices including Smart TVs, PCs, Macs, Playstation 3 and 4 and Xbox One.
-Viewers can also access content while on the move via the Foxtel Go app for Android and iOS devices.
+Foxtel Now is available on PC/Mac via the Google Chrome browser, Telstra TV, iOS and Android mobiles and tablets, and Chromecast.
+Meanwhile, Foxtel Play is still compatible with a large range of internet enabled devices including Smart TVs, Playstation 3 and 4 and Xbox One.
+So if Foxtel Now hasn’t arrived on your device yet, you can use the previous version of the app.
+Viewers can also access content while on the move via the Foxtel Now app for Android and iOS devices.

 A great advantage of Fetch is the ability to pause, rewind and record live TV.
 You can also watch while on the go – as a customer, subscribers can use the FetchTV app to watch their favourite shows on their Android or iOS mobile devices.